 If you’ve been through a substance abuse treatment program, you know that one of the most challenging steps occurs after leaving treatment.
 Once you reemerge into everyday life, all of the strategies and skills you may have learned in outpatient treatment, group therapy, or individual therapy are put to the test.
 Sometimes, no matter your best efforts, you may relapse and begin to use again.

 The Baltimore Detox Center team wants to know that relapse is not a failure, nor is it a reason to feel badly.
 Relapse is part of the recovery process and is just a chance to start over with a clean slate.
-If you need to re-enter any of our programs, such as outpatient treatment, support groups, group therapy, or individual therapy, we are happy to help you find the right treatment plan for your needs.
+If you need to re-enter any of our programs, such as outpatient treatment, support groups, group therapy, or individual therapy, we are happy to help you find the right addiction therapy treatment plan for your needs.
 We have found that one of the most effective tools for long-lasting sobriety is our relapse prevention therapy program.